mohamedashraftaha/ClassroomMonitoringUsingAI/README.md

    * Dr. Sherif Aly
    * Dr. Hesham Eraqi

+## Team Members
+   * Noha Abdelkader
+      * Undergraduate Graduating senior student at The American University in Cairo
+   * Mohamed Ashraf Taha
+      * Undergraduate Graduating senior student at The American University in Cairo
+   * Marwan Awad
+      * Undergraduate Graduating senior student at The American University in Cairo
+   * Mohamed Elshabshiri
+      * Undergraduate Graduating senior student at The American University in Cairo
+   * Omar Mahdy
+      * Undergraduate Graduating senior student at The American University in Cairo
+   * Youssef Beshir
+      * Undergraduate Graduating senior student at The American University in Cairo

 ## Problem Statement
    Based on our research we found that The increasing rates of cheating during examinations in Egypt, that results in an unfair educational experience.